 Faculty & Staff Voices

 In addition to designing the curriculum and residential life program to support this important work, faculty and staff also participate in a number of conferences and activities in this area, including: NAIS People of Color Leadership Conference, National Coalition of Girls Schools, International Boys’ Schools Coalition and ongoing work is underway to best support transgender members of our community.
 It is also the goal of the schools and its hiring managers to increase ethnic, racial, cultural and gender balance on campus.
-With this in mind, Webb has entered into a new partnership with Strategenius to increase its capacity to attract, hire, develop and support faculty and staff from underrepresented groups.
+With this in mind, Webb has entered into a partnership with Nemnet to increase its capacity to attract, hire, develop and support faculty and staff from underrepresented groups.
 Webb is also a member of Southern California People of Color in Independent Schools, or SoCal POCIS.

 As a result of being a global learning community for nearly 100 years, Webb has a diverse alumni body of 4,500 in all 50 states and 43 countries around the world.
 There are also a variety of affinity groups sponsored by the Alumni Council, including the Women of Webb, Latinos of Webb and others.
 Visit the Alumni Page

 Board of Trustees